botpress/botpress/docs/guide/docs/tutorials/external-api.md

 ### Select your action

-Add an `oneEnter` action instruction and select the `callApi` action from the list:
+Add an `onEnter` action instruction and select the `callApi` action from the list:

 ![Action](assets/tutorial-call-api-action.png)